 How is the eBay business model different from Amazon?
 A platform business model at its core

 Unlike other digital commerce businesses, we don’t compete with our sellers and we refuse to compromise the shopping experience to push “house brands” and irrelevant posts.
 Millions of small businesses and consumers sell only on eBay.
 I believe it’s because of our purpose and policies — this matters to customers.
 We fundamentally object to unnaturally bundling services to overcome barriers to competition.
 At eBay, we empower third party sellers to thrive, which actually serves consumers seeking value and selection.
 We are a benchmark on this.
 We always have been.

-In its 2018 Shareholders’ Letter, eBay emphasizes the fact that the platform doesn’t compete against its third-party sellers, as it happens instead on a platform like , which while enables third-party sellers to host their products on top of e-commerce, it still also features its own branded products.
+In its 2018 Shareholders’ Letter, eBay emphasizes the fact that the platform doesn’t compete against its third-party sellers, as it happens instead on a platform like Amazon, which while enables third-party sellers to host their products on top of Amazon e-commerce, it still also features its own branded products.

-This is a key difference between eBay and.
+This is a key difference between eBay and Amazon.

-In addition, wheretakes the money from transactions, then paying a fee to third-party sellers. eBay instead, primarily takes a fee on a successful transaction.
+In addition, where Amazon takes the money from transactions, then paying a fee to third-party sellers. eBay instead, primarily takes a fee on a successful transaction.

-In short, cash generated through the platform.
-Where eBay primary strength is its ability to connect buyers and sellers on a wide variety of items not necessarily available elsewhere.‘s key strength is on managing the
+In short, Amazon‘s key strength is on managing the cash generated through the platform.
+Where eBay primary strength is its ability to connect buyers and sellers on a wide variety of items not necessarily available elsewhere.

 How does eBay really make money?